Cretan food and drink combines simplicity and taste...

 Be prepared to see animals with all their body parts dangling in the glass cabinets – heads, feet, etc. Whole rabbits are common at the butchers too.
 Rabbit is a common and popular Cretan Diet dish.

-Usually (in our experience) the butcher is a friendly and accommodating person, and will help you explain what you want and how you want it.
+Usually (in our experience) the butcher is a friendly and accommodating person, and will help you if you explain what you want and how you want it.
 Don’t be afraid to use all your sign language and animal imitation skills!

-“Steak”, “chops”, “mince”, “chicken” – these are all familiar English words to your average Cretan Butcher.
-Don’t be too surprised by a good command of English displayed by the staff.
-Also another interesting note, where we live in Kalyves - all the butchers are women!
+"Steak", "chops", "mince", "chicken" – these are all familiar English words to your average Cretan Butcher.
+Don't be too surprised by a good command of English displayed by the staff.
+Also another interesting note, where we live in Kalyves - all the butchers were women!

 Meat production in Crete appears to have escaped the commercialisation that has blighted animal husbandry in more “developed“ parts of the world.
 Free range animals can be seen all over the Island.
 You won’t have to go far to see a flock of chickens scampering freely in an open space near a farm.